aukedejong/esphome-hamulight/README.md

 Dim data:

 This part of the message can be generated.
 The dim value is a 15 bit number.
-Every bit in this number is converter, where 1 becomes 0111 and 0 becomes 0100.
+Every bit in this number is converted, where 1 becomes 0111 and 0 becomes 0100.

 > 1 = 0111
 > 0 = 0100